espressif/vscode-esp-idf-extension/README.md

 - Requirements for [MacOS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/macos-setup.html#install-prerequisites)
 - For Windows the [C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools) might be required.

-Installation of ESP-IDF and ESP-IDF Tools is being done from this extension itself (existing ESP-IDF installation may also be reused) using the **ESP-IDF: Configure ESP-IDF Extension** setup wizard or following the steps in the [setup documentation](./docs/SETUP.md) or following the [install tutorial](./docs/tutorial/install.md).
+Install ESP-IDF and ESP-IDF Tools by following the [install tutorial](./docs/tutorial/install.md).

-> **NOTE:** Please note that this extension **only [supports](https://github.com/espressif/esp-idf/blob/master/SUPPORT_POLICY.md)** the release versions of ESP-IDF, you can still use the extension on `master` branch or some other branch, but certain feature might not properly work.
+> **NOTE:** Please note that this extension **only [supports](https://github.com/espressif/esp-idf/blob/master/SUPPORT_POLICY.md)** the release versions of ESP-IDF, you can use the extension on `master` branch or other branch, but certain features might not properly work.

 > **NOTE:** If you are using Windows Subsystem for Linux (WSL) 2, please take a look at the [WSL tutorial](docs/tutorial/wsl.md) for an step by step instruction or check the requirements in [WSL Documentation](./docs/WSL.md) needed in the WSL distribution.